Esinko/AstroneerRconClient/README.md

 - playerLeft
     - A player left the server (playerObject in event)
 # Client functions
+All of these functions return a promise (same syntax as in commands)
 - .connect()
     - Connect to the server
 - .close()